 Another option would be to offer an email-based giveaway in exchange for their basic information.
 This is a great segue into email marketing, and you’ll be able to nurture these prospects into customers.

 11. If You Have A Brick-and-Mortar, Promote in Person

 Finally, promoting your brand shouldn’t only be done online.
 Do you have a physical location?
 Hang signs asking people to “check in” there, as well as leave you reviews on Google, Yelp, and Facebook.
 You’d be surprised — sometimes, you can get people to do these things simply by asking.

 You don’t need to be a huge business to reap the rewards from utilizing digital marketing.
-Try these 11 small business marketing tips and see which ones produce the best results for you.
+Try these 11 small business marketing tips to spruce up your marketing strategy and see which ones produce the best results for you.

 Engagebay can help!
 Remember that you can sign up for free.
 Try us today!